zubaiersayed/TechConsult/README.md

 - **Framework**: Spring boot
 - **Build tool**: Maven
 - **Topics to be covered**: Azure, CI/CD pipelines, Junit5, Security & Authentication, SQL

+## Branching strategy ##
+- main branch is the main branch where all PR will get merged
+- When solving an issue create a branch with the same issue name and number, for example if I was solving issue called ISSUE01 I would create a branch with that name.
+`git checkout -b ISSUE01`